- How Ken is learning to lead a company effectively in an industry he’d never worked in.

 One of the biggest milestones that Ken has met is the hiring and onboarding of a dedicated people and culture person.
 Having someone else to help with the decisions around hiring, firing, pay scale, and other nuances of the business has taken a lot of pressure off Ken.

 “It's nice for that not to be coming just from me,” explains Ken.
-“It’s now coming from somebody else who's a neutral third party advocating on behalf of our employees.
-So I think it's, it's been really, really helpful to have somebody else in the office to bounce off personnel and culture ideas.”
+“It’s now coming from somebody else, a neutral third party advocating for our employees.
+So I think it's been really helpful to have somebody else in the office to bounce off personnel and culture ideas.”

 The new hire is now working to write job descriptions for the various positions within the company.
 She is also interviewing people and helping with general personnel decisions,” explains Ken.

-“I wish we would have found her a week after I started,” he says with a laugh.
-Though, Ken wasn’t always convinced that People & Culture should be a priority.
+“I wish we would have found her a week after I started,” he laughs.
+However, Ken wasn’t always convinced that People and culture should be a priority.

 “I didn't have a whole lot of faith that was the first person we needed to hire,” he says.
 “I thought we needed a shop manager or an operations director and all these other people to help fix all the problems.
 But now I really regret that mentality I had at the beginning.
 Because she's provided so much clarity and push-back on some things that I really needed to be pushed back on.”